 Why you should embrace books

 Science has found that reading is essential for a healthy brain.
-We already know reading is good for children’s developing noggins: A study of twins at the University of California at Berkeley found that kids who started reading at an earlier age went on to perform better on certain intelligence tests, such as analyses of their vocabulary size.
+We already know reading is good for children’s developing noggins: A study of twins published by the Society for Research in Child Development found that kids who started reading at an earlier age went on to perform better on certain intelligence tests, such as analyses of their vocabulary size.

 Other studies show that reading continues to develop the brains of adults.
 One 2012 Stanford University study, where people read passages of Jane Austen while inside an MRI, indicates that different types of reading exercise different parts of your brain.
-As you get older, another study suggests, reading might help slow down or even halt cognitive decline.
+As you get older, a more recent study suggests, reading might help slow down or even halt cognitive decline.

 Words on a page can also improve your emotional intelligence.
 A 2016 overview of the issue demonstrated that fiction readers tend to have a well-developed sense of what psychologists call “theory of mind.”
 This is the ability to attribute mental states to yourself and to others, and to grasp that other people may have different desires, emotions, and thoughts.
 As a result, regular readers show more empathy for other people.